 Where an SME is already VAT-registered, it's even more crucial when times are hard that VAT is accounted for correctly, with care taken to not under-declare VAT.
 In the long term, this will generate penalties and interest charges, and to ensure that any VAT that can be claimed is claimed as soon as possible.

 If an SME has not yet registered for VAT but has a historic liability to do so, it would be worth taking the opportunity to get registered and aim for a first VAT period end and due date within the VAT deferral period, as this will effectively provide an automatic right to a Time to Pay arrangement.

-While there are currently no indications that the deferral scheme will be extended, it will certainly be a long time before business in the UK is able to return to pre-pandemic norms.
+With the extension of the deferral scheme in light of the ongoing disruption caused by the pandemic, it is evident that it will be a long time before business in the UK is able to return to pre-pandemic norms.
 Until then, it's up to businesses across all industries to adapt to the ‘new normal’, ensuring their processes and operations are in order and that obligations are being met.

 About the Author